pyroteus/pyroteus/docs/source/maths/3-metric-based.rst

    in terms of their elliptical representations.
    Image taken from :cite:`Wallwork:21` with author's permission.

-Metric combination may be achieved in Pyroteus using the function :func:`~.combine_metrics`, which defaults to the metric average.
+Metric combination may be achieved in Goalie using the function :func:`~.combine_metrics`, which defaults to the metric average.

-Now that a concrete example of a mesh adaptation approach has been described, we move on to discuss goal-oriented mesh adaptation using Pyroteus in the `following section
+Now that a concrete example of a mesh adaptation approach has been described, we move on to discuss goal-oriented mesh adaptation using Goalie in the `following section
 <4-goal-oriented-mesh-adaptation.html>`__.

 References